tardate/LittleArduinoProjects/playground/ThermalPrinter/Lucky4DOracle/README.md

 * barrel jack for 5V 2A power supply
 * power switch
 * mounted the leads for the printer connection
-* females headers for mounting an Arduino Nano
+* female header strips for mounting an Arduino Nano
-* jumper selects whether to power the Nano from the same supply as the printer, with a couple of bulk caps for the Nano supply to smooth out any power fluctuations caused by the printer.
+* a jumper that selects whether to power the Nano from the same supply as the printer or from the USB connector
+* a couple of bulk caps for the Nano supply to smooth out any power fluctuations caused by the printer
 * push-button connected to Arduino D2 (configured as INPUT_PULLUP)

 ![Breadboard](./assets/Lucky4DOracle_bb.jpg?raw=true)